JLX0/MetaLLM-GPT/README.md

 Before using MetaGPT, please make sure that you have met the general requirements as specified in *Installation and requirements*.

-You can run the following command to check the configuration information of
+You can run the following command to check how to configure MetaGPT:
-MetaGPT:
 ```
 python3 mg.py -h
 ```